Apple investors focus on iPhone sales for the holiday quarter

-SAN FRANCISCO Apple Inc (AAPL.O) painted a rosy picture for its new iPhones as it reported quarterly results on Tuesday, but investors were more focussed on the company's next test: topping last year's record holiday sales.
+SAN FRANCISCO Apple Inc painted a rosy picture for its new iPhones as it reported quarterly results on Tuesday, but investors were more focused on the company's next test: topping last year's record holiday sales.

 Shares of the world's most profitable company initially rose 3 percent in extended trade after Apple beat Wall Street's sales and profit forecasts, but the gains largely evaporated later.